Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology

 In this paper, we propose a new multigraph topology based on the recent RING topology~\cite{marfoq2020throughput} to reduce the training time for cross-silo federated learning.
-Our method first constructs the multigraph based on the overlay of RING topology.
-Then we parse this multigraph into simple graphs (i.e., graphs with only one edge between two nodes).
-We call each simple graph is a \textit{state} of the multigraph.
+Our method first constructs the multigraph based on the overlay of the RING topology.
+We then parse this multigraph into simple graphs containing only one edge between two nodes.
+We refer to each simple graph as a \textit{state} of the multigraph.
 Each state of the multigraph may have isolated nodes, and these nodes can do model aggregation without waiting for other nodes.
 This strategy significantly reduces the cycle time in each communication round.
-To ensure model convergence, we also adapt and propose a new distributed learning algorithm.
-The intensive experiments show that our proposed topology significantly reduces the training time in cross-silo federated learning (See Figure~\ref{fig:Intro_Performance}).
+Intensive experiments show that our proposed topology outperforms other state-of-the-art methods in terms of training time for cross-silo federated learning by a large margin (See Figure~\ref{fig:Intro_Performance}).

-In summary, our contributions are as follows: \begin{itemize} \item We introduce a new multigraph topology that significantly reduces the training time in cross-silo federated learning. \item We adapt and propose a new distributed learning algorithm to ensure the model convergence when using our multigraph topology. \item We conduct intensive experiments to validate our results.
-Our code will be released for further study. \end{itemize}